 Welcome to the Smoky Mountains, America's most visited National Park.
-With over 800 square miles of prime nature and wildlife habitat is it any wonder that millions of visitors flock to this spectacular region every year for some much needed communion with the quieter, simpler side of life.
-One of the parks ultimate attractions are the beautiful, fresh water lakes to be found in abundance throughout the hills, valleys, and mountains of East Tennessee and Western North Carolina.
-Cabin rentals and campsites can be found on all the lakes and on many of the popular streams.
-Boating, kayaking, fishing, rafting, and swimming are just some of the many exciting activities that you can participate in when visiting the lakes of the Smoky Mountains.
+It has over 800 square miles of prime nature and wildlife habitat.
+Is it any wonder that millions of visitors flock to this spectacular region every year?
+You can find some much needed communion with the quieter, simpler side of life.
+One of the parks ultimate attractions are the beautiful, fresh water lakes.
+They can found in abundance throughout the hills, valleys, and also the mountains of East Tennessee and Western North Carolina.
+Cabin rentals and campsites can also be found on all the lakes and on many of the popular streams.
+Boating, kayaking, fishing, rafting, and swimming are just some of the many exciting activities that you can participate in!
+Visit the lakes of the Smoky Mountains.

 A story about rediscovering America by hiking the Appalachian Trail, which by the way, crosses this mammoth dam on its way from Georgia to Maine.
-The town that sprang up to house the three shifts of 5,000 workers has now become the ‘ Fontana Village Resort’, a year round resort with a large selection of modern amenities, including a full scale historical lodge, restaurants, marina, cabins, and camping.
+The town that sprang up to house the three shifts of 5,000 workers has now become the ‘ Fontana Village Resort’.
+It is a year round resort with a large selection of modern amenities.
+This includes a full scale historical lodge, restaurants, marina, cabins, and camping.
 There are about 400 houseboats floating on this large lake and most are reasonably priced vacation rentals.
-With a boat you can reach the more remote and natural areas, like Fontana’s North Shore that is only accessible by boat or by long strenuous hiking trails.
+With a boat you can reach the more remote and natural area.
+These include Fontana’s North Shore that is only accessible by boat or by long strenuous hiking trails.

 Wolf Creek Lake is located on Hwy 281/Canada Road, 12.9 miles outside Tuckasegee, North Carolina.
 This 183 acre lake is hatchery supported and was created by the Nantahala Power and Light Company in the early 1950s.
 Beautiful scenery and crystal clear water make for amazing kayaking and swimming adventures.
 Bring your boat and your fishing equipment and try out your luck.
 A large, public, concrete boat ramp allows easy water access just before crossing the dam on the left.
 Hatchery supported for Brook, Brown, and Rainbow Trout the bait that works best here is the all natural kind like corn.
 You can also catch Smallmouth bass, Rock bass, and Walleye.
 Come enjoy the quiet solitude of this perfect, remote fisherman’s paradise.

 On the West Fork of the Tuckasegee River, 9.4 from the town of Cashiers, North Carolina is Lake Glenville, or Thorpe Reservoir.
-If you are an avid fisherman looking for a more secluded location to do your angling we highly recommend this pretty little spot, with access to local Pine Creek Cove it makes for some fantastic fishing opportunities.
-A large parking area is available for trucks and trailers so be sure to bring your boat and your lunch and enjoy a peaceful day out on the lake.
+Are you an avid fisherman looking for a more secluded location to do your angling?
+We highly recommend this pretty little spot.
+With access to local Pine Creek Cove it makes for some fantastic fishing opportunities.
+A large parking area is also available for trucks and trailers.
+Therefore, be sure to bring your boat and your lunch and enjoy a peaceful day out on the lake.

-With the Smoky Mountains providing such a beautiful and picturesque backdrop, it is often easy to forget that one can go from brown bag lunch and boots in the morning, to tuxes and operas in the evening.
+The Smoky Mountains provides such a beautiful and picturesque backdrop.
+Therefore, it's easy to forget that one can go from boots in the morning, to tuxes and operas in the evening.
 Don’t worry the Tennessee valley Association has put a ban on future residential development of the shoreline and area surrounding this sparkling Tennessee Jewel, so as to maintain that wonderful mountain feeling.

 Located just 73 miles north of Knoxville on the Powell and Clinch Rivers, Norris Reservoir boasts over 800 miles of shoreline.
-Bordered by three state parks and two state wildlife management areas, Norris Lake is one of the most popular tourist and recreational boating areas in East Tennessee.
-Fishing is excellent here and the largest Brown Trout ever caught on record for the state was caught in the Clinch River just below the Norris Dam.
-Norris Dam and reservoir were the first of the kind, built by the Tennessee Valley Association, but several more have followed.
+It is bordered by three state parks and two state wildlife management areas.
+Norris Lake is one of the most popular tourist and recreational boating areas in East Tennessee.
+Fishing is excellent here!
+The largest Brown Trout ever caught on record for the state was caught in the Clinch River.
+This is just below the Norris Dam.
+Norris Dam and reservoir were the first of the kind.
+They were built by the Tennessee Valley Association, but several more have followed.

 Just south of Norris Lake is Melton Hill Lake.
 Smaller than some of the other TVA lakes at only 5690 acres, it is 57 miles long and boasts 173 miles of beautiful shoreline.
 This small lake is not used for flood control so the water level remains fairly constant making it perfect for year round fishing and boating.
 Melton Hill currently features an International Rowing Course, after being home to the Pan American Canoe and Kayak Championships in 1981.